Johny Diba: International career

 In the 2011–12 season Diba attended two England U15 training camps.
 In November 2012 Diba was called up to a two-day England under-16 goalkeeper training camp at St George's Park National Football Centre.
 In 2014, Rochdale manager Keith Hill said to the local press that Diba should be considered for the England under-18 side.

 Sexual offences and criminal activity

-Conviction

 In June 2021, Diba pleaded not guilty to three counts of raping a child under 13, three counts of rape, two counts of sexually assaulting a child under 13, two counts of inciting a child to engage in sexual activity, and three counts of sexual activity with a child.
 Diba did, however, plead guilty to a further charge of inciting a child to engage in sexual activity.

 Following a four-week trial, Diba was found guilty of raping and sexually abusing six girls and a woman over a five-year period.
 Upon being found guilty, Diba fell to his knees and cried loudly.
 The hearing had to be paused whilst court staff carried him from the room.
 On 24 September 2021, Diba was jailed for 24 years with an extended licence period of four years.